DavidPratten/jetisu/README.md

 - a "__relation__" is a table with columns and rows,
 - "__intensionally defined__" means the the table is defined by computable rules rather than by a list of rows.

+Jetisu is understood to be the first implementation of intensionally defined relations.
+If you are aware of an earlier implementation, please raise an issue.

 ## Modelling Rules As Code
 The examples are chosen to illustrate the benefits (and/or challenges) of using intensionally defined relations to model rules as code.
 - [ACT Conveyance Duty](ACT_Conveyance_Duty.ipynb)